Table of Contents

 The first step to Overcoming Substance Abuse and Addiction

 When people make the choice to get addiction treatment, they should remember that getting help is not an admission of failure.
 People don’t need to feel bad about their choice not to fight this battle alone—that’s what treatment is for.
 Choosing to get help means that they recognize the problem, and they accept responsibility for their lives and their choices going forward.

 There is a Japanese proverb that says, “Fall seven times, stand up eight.”
 It doesn’t matter what people have been through in the past, or how many mistakes they’ve made; making the decision to get treatment is standing up that eighth time.

 Making the choice to get treatment can bring out a lot of emotions.
 Admitting to needing help, picking the right treatment center and experiencing the symptoms of detox can be overwhelming.
 That’s a lot of change.

 Family issues often develop alongside addiction.
 Healing family ties will help people be able to move on from past traumas and disputes and focus solely on feeling better.
-Family will likely be their strongest support network, so it is important to be honest with one another and develop an open line of communication.
+The family will likely be their strongest support network, so it is important, to be honest with one another and develop an open line of communication.
 Each wound that is healed is a great stride toward cleansing their lives and healing their mind and body.

 Follow Through with the Recovery Plan